austin-hart-pols/site/content/courses/SIS806/index.md

 ---
 title: "SIS-806"
-subtitle: "Quant Methods in IR"
+subtitle: "Quantitative Methods"
-excerpt: "PhD course in quantitative methods and research design."
+excerpt: "Quantitative Methods in International Relations (3).
+This course is an epistemological and methodological survey of quantitative social scientific inquiry.
+It examines concept construction and measurement in statistical and other research techniques.
+Emphasis is placed on the analysis of data and substantive interpretation of results.
+Offered every fall.
+Restriction: International Relations (PhD)."
-date: 2024-07-01
+date: 2024-04-01
 author: ""
 draft: false
 layout: single